-If you wish to submit a paper for publication in the UMBC Review, please note the following guidelines carefully.
-Due to the tight production deadlines for publishing the Review, we cannot accept papers that do not meet these guidelines.
-To be published in the UMBC Review, it is necessary that your research was completed at the University of Maryland, Baltimore County as an undergraduate student.
+Thank you for your interest in submitting to the UMBC Review!
+For the best chances of having your work be accepted for publication, please make sure your paper conforms to our style guide (see #3 below).
+To be published in the UMBC Review, it is necessary for your research to have been completed at the University of Maryland, Baltimore County as an undergraduate student.
 In most cases, papers exceeding 30 double-spaced pages will not be considered.

-All papers submitted for publication in the Review must be in the form of a packet to be submitted to the UMBC Review office in ACIV, 489.
+All papers submitted for publication in the Review must be in the form of a packet to be submitted to the UMBC Review mailbox in Sherman Hall B Rm 467B.
 This packet must include:

 - Information Form:

 - Advisor Recommendation Form and letter of recommendation from your advisor in a sealed envelope with your advisor's signature over the seal.

 - The hard copy of the paper on plain white paper.
 The paper should be bound with a paperclip and must conform to the UMBC Review STYLE GUIDELINES .